moolen/SlimVC/README.md

 The Twig Documentation is over here: http://twig.sensiolabs.org/documentation.

 ## WPAL
 Wordpress Abstraction Layer for `Custom Post Types`, `Custom Taxonomies`, and the ACF Plugin.
-Soon there will be coming more APIs for Pagination etc.
+More APIs soon.

 # Installation
 clone this repository into your `themes/` folder.